dku7/be-nc-news/README.md

 This API was created as part of my enrolment on the [Northcoders](https://northcoders.com/) JavaScript Software Development Bootcamp (2024).
 It is designed to replicate a real-world back-end service for a social network similar to Reddit.
 This API provides full CRUD (Create, Read, Update, Delete) operations on articles, comments, users, and topics.
 It supports core features expected in a real-world, RESTful platform, such as parametric endpoints and query parameters.

-It has been built using Test-Driven Development (TDD) with JavaScript (ES6+) and adheres to MVC best practices to ensure a clear separation of concerns within modules.
+It has been built using Test-Driven Development (TDD) with JavaScript (ES6+) and adheres to Model-View-Controller (MVC) best practices to ensure a clear separation of concerns within modules.
 The back-end is powered by Node.js, Express.js, and PostgreSQL.

 ## Installation